followcat/checkmate/knowledge/training/training_sample_app.rst

 Sample application
 ==================
 checkmate is coming with a sample application.
 It is used for both testing and documentation.
-The sample application (often referenced as 'sample_app') is composed of three components C1, C2, C3.
+The sample application (often referenced as 'sample_app') is composed of four components C1, C2, C3 and USER.
 Each of them is powered by a state machine defined in checkmate using reStructuredText format.

 Given the limited number of component in sample_app, it is possible to consolidate the state machines by matching one component outgoing with other components' incoming.